overcast07/wayback-machine-spn-scripts/README.md

 `spn.sh`, a Bash script that asks the Internet Archive Wayback Machine's [Save Page Now (SPN)](https://web.archive.org/save/) to save live web pages

+**Note (June 3, 2021):** Due to a server-side change, all earlier versions of this script no longer work without [a specific patch](https://github.com/overcast07/wayback-machine-spn-scripts/commit/10c5b087d76807170ed830abbd88a0118d234a21). **Please re-download the script if you installed it previously.**

 ## Introduction

 ### Features